folio-org/stripes-template-editor/README.md

 ## Value Sanitization

-In any case where a user-created HTML string will be rendered directly to the UI, it should be sanitized to eliminate any issues with malformed tags/attributes.This library exports a `sanitize` function that should be used within the ui-module prior to passing the value to the form.
-The function accepts the value to be rendered and an optional overriding configuration for `DOMPurify` - the sanitization library.
+In any case where a user-created HTML string will be rendered directly to the UI, it should be sanitized to eliminate any issues with malformed tags/attributes.
+This library exports a `sanitize` function that should be used within the ui-module prior to passing the value to the form.
+The function accepts the value to be rendered and an optional overriding configuration for the sanitization library.

 ```
 import { sanitize,  TemplateEditor } from '@folio/stripes-template-editor'